byronknoll/tensorflow-compress/README.md

 Advanced usage: save a copy of this notebook and modify the code.

 ### Related Projects
-*   [NNCP](https://bellard.org/nncp/) - this uses a similar LSTM architecture to tensorflow-compress.
-It is limited to running only on CPUs.
+*   [NNCP](https://bellard.org/nncp/) - this uses a similar architecture to tensorflow-compress, but with transformers rather than LSTM.
+NNCP currently outperforms tensorflow-compress: running faster, on a worse GPU, while getting better compression rate.
-*   [lstm-compress](https://github.com/byronknoll/lstm-compress) - similar to NNCP, but has a batch size limit of one (so it is significantly slower).
+*   [lstm-compress](https://github.com/byronknoll/lstm-compress) - uses LSTM for compression, but limited to running on a CPU with a batch size of one.
 *   [cmix](http://www.byronknoll.com/cmix.html) - shares the same LSTM code as lstm-compress, but contains a bunch of other components to get better compression rate.
 *   [DeepZip](https://github.com/mohit1997/DeepZip) - this also performs compression using TensorFlow.
 However, it has some substantial architecture differences to tensorflow-compress: it uses pretraining (using multiple passes over the training data) and stores the model weights in the compressed file.

 ### Benchmarks
-These benchmarks were performed using tensorflow-compress v3 with the default parameter settings.
-Some parameters differ between enwik8 and enwik9 as noted in the parameter comments.
-Colab Pro was used with Tesla V100 GPU.
+These benchmarks were performed using tensorflow-compress v4 with the default parameter settings.
+Some parameters differ between enwik8 and enwik9 as noted below.
+Compute Engine VM was used with A100 GPU.
 Compression time and decompression time are approximately the same.
-*   enwik8: compressed to 16,128,954 bytes in 32,113.38 seconds.
+*   enwik8: compressed to 15,905,037 bytes in 32,048.55 seconds.
 NNCP preprocessing time: 206.38 seconds.
 Dictionary size: 65,987 bytes.
-*   enwik9: compressed to 118,938,744 bytes in 297,505.98 seconds.
-NNCP preprocessing time: 2,598.77 seconds.
+*   enwik9: compressed to 113,542,413 bytes in 289,632.17 seconds.
+NNCP preprocessing time: 1,762.28 seconds.
 Dictionary size: 79,876 bytes.
-Since Colab has a 24 hour time limit, the preprocessed enwik9 file was split into four parts using [this notebook](https://colab.sandbox.google.com/github/byronknoll/tensorflow-compress/blob/master/nncp-splitter.ipynb).
+The preprocessed enwik9 file was split into four parts using [this notebook](https://colab.sandbox.google.com/github/byronknoll/tensorflow-compress/blob/master/nncp-splitter.ipynb).
 The "checkpoint" option was used to save/load model weights between processing each part.
-For the first part, start_learning_rate=0.0007 and end_learning_rate=0.0005 was used.
-For the remaining three parts, a constant 0.00035 learning rate was used.
+For the first part, start_learning_rate=0.0005 and end_learning_rate=0.0002 was used.
+For the remaining three parts, a constant 0.0002 learning rate was used.

 See the [Large Text Compression Benchmark](http://mattmahoney.net/dc/text.html) for more information about the test files and a comparison with other programs.

 ### Versions
+* v4 - released August 10, 2022.
+Changes from v3:
+  * Added embedding layer
+  * Tuned parameters to run on A100 GPU
 * v3 - released November 28, 2020.
 Changes from v2:
   * Parameter tuning
   * [New notebook](https://colab.sandbox.google.com/github/byronknoll/tensorflow-compress/blob/master/nncp-splitter.ipynb) for file splitting